mobiroo/OpenIAB/README.md

 Where:

-* **{channelname}** is replaced with the string received in the developer payload field.
+* **{channelname}** is replaced with the string received in onActivityResult().
 * **{packagename}** is replaced with the package name of your application.
 * **{sku}** is replaced with the Mobiroo Appstore SKU as entered into the Mobiroo portal site.
 * **{token}** is replaced with the transaction token received with the Purchase record.

-2. Get receipt's data and signature from Purchase object and send it to your server
+3. Get receipt's data and signature from Purchase object and send it to your server

     ```java
     new IabHelper.OnIabPurchaseFinishedListener() {